base.

 MY ROLE

-Researcher and UI/UX Designer
+Researcher and Designer

 MY TEAM